esteinig/sketchy/README.md

 sketchy pull --path ~/.sketchy --full
 ```

-Set the environmental variable `SKETCHY_PATH` to the sketch directory for the `sketchy list` and `sketchy run` tasks to discover databases automatically.
+Set the environment variable `$SKETCHY_PATH` to the sketch directory for the `sketchy list` and `sketchy run` tasks to discover databases automatically.

 Local sketches and template names can be viewed with: